thoughtstem/Summer2019/Kata-Collections/README.md

 # Summer2019

-## Summary
+## Kata Collections
-This repository organizes various potential teaching language implementations to be used at ThoughtSTEM.
+These kata collections form the basis for various educational offerings.
+Each teaches a programming language in various awesome ways.